 In June 2016, the FASB issued ASU 2016-13, "Measurement of Credit Losses on Financial Instruments".
 The amendments in this ASU replace the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 The provisions of the ASU require a financial asset (or a group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected.
 The allowance for credit losses is a valuation account that is deducted from the amortized cost basis of the financial asset(s) to present the net carrying value at the amount expected to be collected on the financial asset.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 An entity must use judgment in determining the relevant information and estimation methods that are appropriate in its circumstances.
 The amendments in this ASU are an improvement because they eliminate the probable initial recognition threshold in current GAAP and, instead, reflect an entity's current estimate of all expected credit losses.
 Previously, when credit losses were measured under GAAP, an entity generally only considered past events and current conditions in measuring the incurred loss.
 The amendments in this ASU broaden the information that an entity must consider in developing its expected credit loss estimate for assets measured either collectively or individually.
 The use of forecasted information incorporates more timely information in the estimate of expected credit losses, which will be more decision useful to users of the financial statements.
-For all non-public entities, including not-for-profits, the amendments of this ASU are effective for fiscal years beginning after December 15, 2020.
-The Company is in the process of evaluating this ASU, but based on its current methodology for determining its allowance for credit losses, it does not expect its adoption to have a material impact on its consolidated financial statements.
+For all non-public entities, including not-for-profits, the amendments of this ASU were effective for fiscal years beginning after December 15, 2020.
+However, the FASB subsequently issued ASU 2018-19 (see below) which amends the effective dates for certain companies.